radsectors/sqlshim/README.md

 ## Motivation

-It was born out of the need for <http://php.net/manual/en/ref.sqlsrv.php>
+sqlshim was born out of the need for <http://php.net/manual/en/ref.sqlsrv.php>
 compatibility in local non-Windows development environments.

 ## Installation
-Most of the OS X instructions are theoretical as we have not fully tested them.
+Most of the OS X instructions are theoretical as they have not been fully tested.

 ### Install FreeTDS